James Ferdinand Morton Jr.: Religion

 He became a convert to the religion in later life.
 Morton is visibly in Baháʼí circles from 1915 on the program of presenters at Green Acre, a Baháʼí center of lectures and conferences from about 1912, and got into some debates with a critic of the religion circa 1916.
 He also served as an alternate delegate from New York to a national convention of the religion in 1918.
 He received two letters (aka "Tablets") from ʻAbdu'l-Bahá, then head of the religion, in 1919 which were later published in the Baháʼí journal Star of the West.
-Morton increasingly gave public talks related to the religion from the late 1910s through the 20s and into the 30s and during the same period addressed the topic of Esperanto sometimes as a Baháʼí specifically.
+Morton increasingly gave public talks related to the religion from the late 1910s through the 20s and into the 30s and during the same period addressed the topic of Esperanto sometimes as a Bahá'í specifically.
 He was vice-president of the Esperanto League for North America, and was the lead teacher of that language at the Ferrer Center (a long-running anarchist school) in New York City.

-Similarities, parallels and connections
+Similarities, parallels, and connections

-It is worth noting perhaps that other Baháʼís were interested in the single tax movement originated around the ideas of Henry George, and other ideas also in common with the young Morton.
+It is worth noting that other Bahá'ís were interested in the single tax movement originated around the ideas of Henry George, and other ideas also in common with the young Morton.
 Among these were Paul Kingston Dealy and Marie Howland.
-Both had joined the religion some years earlier around 1897-8.
+Both had joined the religion some years earlier around 1897–1898.
 Dealy and Howland had joined the religion in different cities - Chicago, the first national community of Baha'is in the US in the case of Dealy, and Howland in Enterpririse Kansas, the second such in the States.
 Dealy had also previously run for office under the People's Party circa 1895 but in Chicago.
 Howland and her husband had also been interested in the ideas of sexual freedom against the norms of the day and the cultural situation of women though Howland's husband soon died.
-Both Dealy (and his family) and Howland, independently, also moved to commune of sorts although this one was different, at Fairhope, Alabama, circa 1898-9.
-There Howland established the first library and worked on the first newspaper, another interest of Morton's, of the colony.
-Another Baháʼí couple - Honoré Jaxon and Aimée Montfort show similar interests as well.
-Jaxon had been an anarchist a decade before and been involved in another commune of sorts at Topolobampo Mexico, and then joined the religion about 1897 in Chicago shortly before Aimée.
+Both Dealy (and his family) and Howland, independently, also moved to commune of sorts although this one was different, at Fairhope, Alabama, circa 1898–1899.
+There, Howland established the first library and worked on the first newspaper, another interest of Morton's, of the colony.
+Another Bahá'í couple - Honoré Jaxon and Aimée Montfort show similar interests as well.
+Jaxon had been an anarchist a decade before and been involved in another commune of sorts at Topolobampo, Mexico, and then joined the religion about 1897 in Chicago shortly before Aimée.
 They had married and pursued worker's rights involvements though their long term interested turned to Canada.
-It is not known if Morton, Dealy, Howland, Jaxon or Montfort ever knew of each other.
-Additionally Thornton Chase, called the first Baháʼí in the West, was a student of Morton's grandfather, Rev. Samuel Francis Smith, in his youth.
+It is not known if Morton, Dealy, Howland, Jaxon, or Montfort ever knew of each other.
+Additionally Thornton Chase, called the first Bahá'í in the West, was a student of Morton's grandfather, Rev. Samuel Francis Smith, in his youth.